ONeill-Career-Hub/oneill-career-hub.github.io/guide/2-ugrad.md

 ---
 ## Your Ideal Job

 Everybody has their own preferences about work.
 But many people fail to state them clearly.
-This dguide will help you think about your job preferences and will help you articulate these preferences.
+This guide will help you think about your job preferences and will help you articulate these preferences.
+### {% include button.html button_name="Download File" button_class="outline-primary" url="http://google.com" %}

 ---
 ---